IMAP-Science-Operations-Center/imap_processing/docs/source/development/style-guide/requirement-and-issue-tracking.rst

 Creating level 5 requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-* Level 5 requirements should be created using the "L5 Requirement" issue template
+* Level 5 requirements should be created using the "L5 Requirement" issue template.
    * As part of this template, the L5 summary, Parent (Level 4) Requirement, and list of tasks (sub-issues) are filled in
    * If you don't have sub-issues created to link in the task list, you can add text as a reminder or add them later.
    * The task list should only be appended to for the lifetime of the project.